Lynn station: MBTA era

+2020s renovation

 The MBTA began planning a major station renovation in 2019; a $3.1 million design contract was awarded in 2021.
 Design reached 15% by the end of 2021.
+The $72.5 million project will include a new island platform with elevators at both entrances.
+The new platform will be somewhat west of the old platform, with a new entrance west of Market Street.
 On December 20, 2021, the east end of the platform and the Central Square entrance were temporarily closed.
 Service on the inner portion of the Newburyport/Rockport Line was suspended for several periods in March–September 2022 to accommodate signal work on the line.

 On July 12, 2022, the MBTA announced that the commuter rail station would close on July 25, 2022 – earlier than previous plans of spring 2023 – due to deterioration of the station.
-The garage would close in spring 2023 for demolition.
-However, the closure was delayed to later in 2022 after complaints by local and state officials.
+The garage was to close in spring 2023 for demolition.
+However, the station closure was delayed to later in 2022 after complaints by local and state officials.
 The station closed on October 1, 2022.
-A shuttle bus is being operated between Lynn and Swampscott, where Zone 2 tickets are being temporarily accepted.
-A temporary platform will be constructed at Lynn after demolition.
-The $72.5 million project will include a new island platform with elevators at both entrances.
+A shuttle bus ran between Lynn and Swampscott, where Zone 2 tickets were temporarily accepted.

+Temporary platforms were constructed east of Silsbee Street for use during construction of the new permanent station.
+Design for the temporary platforms was 75% complete by June 2023, with the platforms then expected to be in service in mid-2024.
+Construction of the temporary platforms, which reused concrete slabs used by the Big Dig, began in August 2023.
+They opened on December 18, 2023 – nine months sooner than originally planned.

+Demolition of the south half of the platform took place in late 2022 and from August 2023 to January 2024.
+Demolition of the northern portion will take place in mid-2024.
+As of June 2023, the new permanent station is not expected to be complete until 2030, a timeline that was criticized by local officials.
+In June 2024, the MBTA indicated that "The location of the permanent station is currently being re-evaluated to meet the future needs of the MBTA and the City of Lynn."
+As of May 2025, bidding for the design contract is expected to take place in mid-2025.